I may earn a commission if you click on links in this post and make a purchase.

 I went with a very basic vanilla frosting in the photos.
 Use whatever frosting you most like – chocolate, cream cheese, etc.

-Skip the frosting and dust with powdered sugar or serve with some fruit sauce.
+Skip the frosting and dust with powdered sugar or serve with some fruit sauce, whipped cream, or ice cream.

-Obviously, the snipped lilacs make for a perfect and yet simple decoration.
+The snipped lilacs make for a perfect and yet simple decoration but is optional.
+Skip it if it’s not your thing.

 Lilac Honey Cake